 Contest a Parking CitationYou may contest a parking citation by completing a parking citation review request form and filing the request at the Lincoln Police Department.
 A Police Sergeant will review the request and determine whether the citation will be upheld or dismissed.
 You will be contacted within 5 business days with the disposition of your review request.
 You may download a review request form here.

 To obtain a copy of a police report or accident report, please fill out the Application for

 Release of Information form.
 Once the form is completed and delivered to the Lincoln Police Department Headquarters building, requests will be completed within 5 to 10 business days.
-There may be a nominal fee associated with obtaining a report depending on the number of records involved.
+There will be a $10 fee associated with obtaining a report depending on the number of records involved.
 When the report is ready, you will be notified by phone.
 Additional charges may apply if requesting photos or audio tapes.

 Get a Signed Vehicle Verification Form (DMV REG 31 Form)

 The REG 31 Form is used only by authorized DMV and Auto Club employees, DMV licensed vehicle verifiers, California Highway Patrol (CHP) and other peace officers, when performing a physical inspection of a vehicle or trailer vehicle identification number (VIN) and other vehicle characteristics.
 The nearest location to Lincoln is the Auburn CHP Office located at 9940 Indian Hill Rd., Newscastle, CA 95658.
 Auburn CHP Phone: 916-663-3344.

 Vehicle Impound Releases and Request for Impound Hearing